DDDtools/AdvancedScale/README.md

 # ◆ `Advanced Scale`

-> Advanced Scale is a bounding box scaling tool for the Unreal Editor.
+> Advanced Scale is a bounding box scaling tool for the Unreal Editor

 <br>

 ## ◆ `Installation`

-> 1. Install the plugin to your project.
+> 1. Install the plugin to your project
-> 2. Enable Advanced Scale in the plugin list.
+> 2. Enable Advanced Scale in the plugin list
 >
 > <p align="center">
 >   <img src="Images/Install.png">